TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 Configure DDEV
 ==============

-For the master branch DDEV v1.16.5 or later is suggested to have the correct setup included.
+For the TYPO3 CMS core latest (main branch) DDEV v1.16.5 or later is suggested to have the correct setup included

 ::